Blespa/abstat/Readme.md

 ## Production use

+### Machines

+* 149.132.176.73 - siti-rack.siti.disco.unimib.it - complete installation
+* 193.204.59.21 - bari server - only summarization (no indexing and no webapp)

 ### Monitoring

 The web interface is constantly monitored, since has to be accessible all the time.
 You can view the current status [here](http://uptime.statuscake.com/?TestID=TCI9iWyOqa)